 We offer three interfaces that extension microservices can use.
-Each API has a different purpose, feel and characteristics, and you can even combine both APIs together in a single microservice.
+Each API has a different purpose, feel, and characteristics, and you can even combine both APIs in a single microservice.

-The three most common use cases for applying a custom logic within Rossum is when you would like to perform custom checks on annotation data, matching the extracted data against a database or when saving extracted data to another system.
+The three most common use cases for applying a custom logic are when you want to perform custom checks on annotation data, match the extracted data against a database, or save extracted data to another system.

-In the first use case, annotation data is sent to a predefined endpoint when you could check or update the data.
-According to the check, you could show an error, warning or info icon to the user in the Rossum validation screen.
-Such checks could include validating the format of the values against your custom format requirements.
+In the first use case, when you could check or update the data, annotation data is sent to a predefined endpoint of your microservice.
+According to the check, you could show the user an error, warning, or info icon in the Rossum validation screen.
+Such checks could include validating the values format against your custom format requirements.

 In the second use case, you may want to compare the extracted data such as a purchase order number or a vendor name against an existing database.
 When the data is matched, a field in Rossum will be prefilled with an ID that you can use to pair the document with its purchase order or the vendor easily.

-The third use case is when you would like to take the reviewed data and save it to some other system, e.g. your accounting system.
-In such a case, the extracted data is sent to another predefined endpoint where some transformation usually has to be done in order to send the data to the other system.
+The third use case is when you would like to take the reviewed data and save it to some other system, e.g., your accounting system.
+In such a case, the extracted data is sent to another predefined endpoint where some transformation usually must be done to send the data to the other system.

 If implementing and maintaining Webhooks is too demanding, you can extend Rossum by using Serverless Functions.
 In a few minutes, you can write a piece of code that can:

 - show users custom messages in the validation screen,